Old-Fritz/DXRCaustics/Src/ModelViewer/readme.md

  * Shadow pass is buggy due to incorrect ray generation.
  * Mipmap calculation is incorrect and uses too low of an LOD for distant objects.
  * An incorrect debug layer error message is outputted when run due to an issue in the debug layer on SM 6.0 drivers.
 This can be ignored.
 "D3D12 ERROR: ID3D12Device::CopyDescriptors: Source ranges and dest ranges overlap, which results in undefined behavior."

+## Known issues
+Depending on your Visual Studio version, some samples may fail to compile with these errors:
+ * The system cannot find the path specified. *.hlsl.h
+ * error MSB6006: "dxc.exe" exited with code 1.

+Please see this GitHub issue for details on how to fix it: https://github.com/microsoft/DirectX-Graphics-Samples/issues/657

 ## Requirements
 * Consult the main [D3D12 Raytracing readme](../../readme.md) for the requirements.